 - Three gorgeous 20-foot-tall Japanese maples, just inside the front gate.
 These cultivars (Acer palmatum 'Scolopendrifolium') have lacy leaves that turn many shades of red and purple.

 - Two cutleaf maples with gracefully twisted trunks and branches, along the path near the island.
 Their foliage will progress from a brilliant yellow to deep reddish orange.

 - Evergreens throughout the garden, pruned in the Japanese tradition to make them appear windswept and old.

 The structures and paths in a Japanese garden help create composed views.
 Notice the different perspectives as you stand in the teahouse-style pavilion, on the wooden bridge across the pond, and along the path leading to the Shinto shrine, near the highest point in the garden.

-Pumpkins and other squashes in a fantastic array of colors and shapes, ripening apples, and colorful ornamental corn.
+Pumpkins and other squashes in the Herb Garden, in a fantastic array of colors and shapes, as well as ripening apples, and colorful ornamental corn.

 Sprays of colorful, starlike asters in the Shakespeare Garden, Water Garden, and Discovery Garden.